danicat/tidy-uci-har-dataset/README.md

 ## RAW Dataset

-The raw dataset complete description can be found at the link below: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The raw data set complete description can be found at the link below: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 This script downloads the data from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+## Tidy Data Set

+The tidy data set is not included in this repo, but it can be obtained with the provided script.
+Processing time should be under a minute on a modern computer (test machine was a Linux Mint VM with one core of a Intel(R) Core(TM) i5-4310U CPU @ 2.00GHz and 1 GB of RAM).

 ## Code Book